Updated: Aug 16

 Wedding planners also have amazing connections in the industry.
 They will know exactly which suppliers to recommend based on the funds at hand.

-Basically, they are a godsend to any bride!
+Basically, they are a godsend to any bride and groom!

 Choosing the right service